kokes/nbviewer.js/README.md

 #### Contact

-Drop me [an email](malto:ondrej.kokes@gmail.com) if you have any questions or suggestions.
+Drop me an email (ondrej.kokes@gmail.com) if you have any questions or suggestions.
 Contributions welcome.